utk-cs340-fall22/CryptMSG/sprint1/rcrocke6.md

 - Issue #13 made a basis for differentiating the messages but they need to be further formatted.

 ### Problems encountered
-- I'm not that experienced with react, and it took some time to understand how to work with certian components.
+- I'm not that experienced with react, and it took some time to understand how to work with certain components.

 ### Files worked on
 - cryptmsg-site/src/Pages/Chatbox.js